rd1880/ME-507-Hungry-Hippo-Robot-Roshan-and-Jeff/README.md

 - Create a program that will drive motors via motor controllers on PCB board
 - Design, Fabricate, and Test a PCB Board with power circuitry, motor, and sensor control for Robot Design
 - Create a program that will read a line follower sensor with feedback for determine white vs black lines
 - Successfully implement tests for motors and sensors
+- Learn how to use Fusion360 for PCB Design
+- Learn a little bit of Solidworks

 # Bill of Materials